Yvonne Cavallé Reimers

 Yvonne Cavallé Reimers (born 22 May 1992) is a Spanish tennis player.

-She has career-high WTA rankings of No. 77 in doubles, achieved 3 March 2025, and No. 266 in singles, set on 11 July 2022.
+She has career-high WTA rankings of No. 73 in doubles, achieved 23 June 2025, and No. 266 in singles, set on 11 July 2022.

-Cavallé Reimers has won seven singles titles and 32 doubles titles on the ITF Women's Circuit.
+Cavallé Reimers has won one WTA 125 doubles title, as well as seven singles titles and 33 doubles titles on the ITF Women's Circuit.

 Career

 Cavallé Reimers made her WTA Tour main-draw debut at the 2022 Morocco Open when she received entry into the doubles draw, partnering Irene Burillo Escorihuela.

 She reached her first WTA Tour final at the 2024 Palermo Ladies Open with Aurora Zantedeschi, losing to Alexandra Panova and Yana Sizikova.

 Following a semifinal showing in doubles at the 2024 Guadalajara Open with Valeriya Strakhova, she reached the top 100 in the doubles rankings on 26 September 2024.

 Partnering Emily Appleton, she made her French Open debut in May 2025, losing in the first round to Alexandra Eala and Renata Zarazúa.

+Teaming up with Lara Salden, she won her first WTA 125 doubles title at the 2026 Memorial Eugenio Fontana, defeating Ekaterine Gorgodze and Naïma Karamoko in the final.